bonnefoa/kubectl-fzf/README.md

 `kubectl-fzf-server` will watch cluster resources and keep the current state of the cluster in local files.
 By default, files are written in `/tmp/kubectl_fzf_cache` (defined by `KUBECTL_FZF_CACHE`)

+Advantages:
+- Minimal setup needed.
+- Local cache is maintained up to date.

+Drawbacks:
+- It can be CPU and memory intensive on big clusters.
+- It also can be bandwidth intensive.
+The most expensive is the initial listing at startup and on error/disconnection.
+Big namespace can increase the probability of errors during initial listing.
+- It can generate load on the kube-api servers if multiple user are running it.

 To create cache files necessary for `kubectl_fzf`, just run in a tmux or a screen

 ```shell